 But if you're the receiver, would you really want another scarf to add to your scarf pile?
 Or would you rather get a shopping gift card that you can use to buy something other than a scarf?

-This is why "thoughtful" and "affordable" gift-giving doesn't work: because it always comes back to the dollar value and genuine usefulness of the gift.
+This is why "thoughtful" and "affordable" gift-giving doesn't work: It always comes back to the dollar value and genuine usefulness of the gift.

 No matter how many articles warn people to spend less at the holidays, there will always be those who are obsessed with giving and those who get a high from the act of unboxing even the most worthless of Christmas presents.